CJWorkbench/cjworkbench-deploy/README.md

 Do the deploy dance:

 1. Upload assets at version `$SHA` to the static web server
-2. Run new database migrations in version `$SHA`
+2. (simultaneously with 1) Run new database migrations in version `$SHA`
 3. Set all running images to version `$SHA`, with configs from `overlays/$ENVIRONMENT`
-4. Waits for rollout to finish
+4. Wait for rollout to finish

+BEWARE: this writes files, sullying the Git repository.
+Don't commit the changes.

 ## `clear-render-cache ENVIRONMENT`